Supporting Families Dealing with Addiction

 It’s important to note that experiencing one or more of these signs does not necessarily mean you are codependent, as everyone may exhibit some of these behaviors from time to time.
 However, if you consistently identify with several of these signs and find that they significantly impact your relationships and overall well-being, it may be helpful to seek support and professional guidance to address codependency issues through family support for addiction.

 A crucial step in breaking the cycle of codependency occurs when family members and loved ones realize their contribution to the problem is a crucial step in breaking the cycle of codependency.
 Family members often find it challenging to accept their role in enabling their loved one’s addiction.
 However, moments of revelation occur when they understand that their actions, driven by a desire to help, may be hindering their loved one’s journey toward recovery.
 It is in these moments that they begin to comprehend the need for change.

 Abigail uses a handout on Avoiding and Coping with Relapse that includes a checklist in her family counseling sessions that is a real eye opener and conversation starter for family and loved ones – reminding them that change is progress and not a threat, and that recovery is a lifelong process.

 Tools and Approaches for Families Dealing with Addiction

-Motivational interviewing is a technique that Abigail finds effective, especially when working with parents or partners of individuals struggling with addiction.
+Motivational interviewing is a technique that Abigail finds effective to support families of addcits, especially when working with parents or partners of individuals struggling with addiction.
 Through open-ended questions, she helps family members identify the areas where they have control or influence and explores potential changes they can make in their own lives to support their loved one’s recovery.
 This approach helps clients feel motivated and empowered to take action within their sphere of influence – without trying to control or change the addict directly.

 Stories of Transformation